Mouslim2004/BlogBackend/README.md

 4. So to hide some of those important details, we need to create another dto w/ less fields or details
 5. That's why we create UserInfoDTO

+### Assign category to a post

+1. When a post is created it need to be assigned to a category in order to identify what this post is talking about
+2. So we gonna add CategoryDTO to post dto and map to post mapper then improve post service